YutaSSuzuki/git_practice2/README.md

 # Hello, world!
 thi is a practice for `git`

-this line is eddited on online.
+these line is eddited on online.

 test for git pull

+test